Living in Australia

-You will receive communications from the team at Australia Awards – South and West Asia regarding upcoming activities, updates, and external professional development and networking opportunities that may be of interest to you.
+You will receive communications from the team at Australia Awards – South Asia regarding upcoming activities, updates, and external professional development and networking opportunities that may be of interest to you.
 You will also be sent a quarterly Scholars Newsletter that will share with you the achievements and stories of your fellow scholars.
 You can share your own story at any time via email and you may end up being featured in the next edition of the newsletter.

 Opportunities when you first arrive